Achuthananda/akamai-tools/README.md

 --------------------------------------------------------------------------------------------------
 ```

-# Hostname DNS Reviewer: Account wide mapping of Hostnames to its DNS Records.
+# Utility 2: Hostname DNS Reviewer: Account wide mapping of Hostnames to its DNS Records.

 As an account grows big, it also becomes very difficult to track the hostnames as well.
 It is very important to have a list of properties, hostnames, edge hostnames, and their corresponding CNAMEs to get a clear picture of hostnames and their status.
 This would be very useful if you are an aligned SA to know the health of the account.
 To get this data, I have developed a simple Python-based script that can be used to run it on any account.